 This course includes clinical practice and didactic instruction in a clinical affiliate and/or comparable simulated environment.
 Areas covered are hematology, clinical chemistry, immunohematology, urinalysis, microbiology, coagulation, and serology.
-Twelve clinical hours per week for each Clinical Practicum

 Medical Terminology (AHT)

 1113 Medical Terminology.
 (3)

 This course is a study of medical terminology and abbreviations.
 There is emphasis on how medical terms are used documenting and reporting patient care procedures.
 This will also highlight allied health care careers and the program requirements for each program as well as job opportunities.
 Three lecture hours per week.